CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 ## Airflow

+**`pull_miovision`**
-The Airflow is set up to run every day at 8am.
+The Airflow is set up to run every day at 3am using the dag name `pull_miovision`.
 This is to ensure that the data are at least 2 hours old.
 A bot has to first be set up on pgAdmin to connect to Airflow.
 Connect to `/etc/airflow` on EC2 to create a dag file which contains the script for Airflow.
 Upload the required Python script in the dag file to `/etc/airflow/data_scripts/`.

 Since there is this function on Airflow script to send slack notifications when the Airflow task fails, an airflow connection has to be set up first.
 More instructions on that can be found [here](https://github.com/CityofToronto/bdit_team_wiki/wiki/Automating-Stuff#integrating-slack-alert).

 The Airflow uses BashOperator and run one task named `pull_miovision` using a bash command that looks something like this bash_command = `'/etc/airflow/.../intersection_tmc.py run-api --path /etc/airflow/.../config.cfg --dupes'`. `--dupes` is used to catch duplicates and to fail the script when that happen.

+**`check_miovision`**
+There is another Airflow process related to Miovision named `check_miovision` which is to check if all Miovision cameras are working and send notifications when there is at least a malfunctioning camera.
+More information can be found at [this part of the README.](https://github.com/CityofToronto/bdit_data-sources/tree/miovision_api_bugfix/volumes/miovision#3-finding-gaps-and-malfunctioning-camera)

 ## Notes